 Sometimes food is prone to sticking to the stainless pans while cooking.
 However, various tricks can help food from sticking to the pan.
 They include:

-- Regulating the temperature before placing the stainless steel pan on the cooker
+- Regulating the temperature before placing the stainless steel pan on the cooker.

-- Preheating the pan properly.
+- Please do preheat the pan properly.

 - Cover all the surfaces of the nonstick pan and ensure the pan has been appropriately heated before adding food.